rjgleave/aws-cloudformation-nested-stacks/README.md

 # Cloudformation Nested Stack Examples

-This project contains some ideas on naming conventions and how to organize cloud formation nested stacks in a reasonable folder structure.
+This project contains some suggestions about naming conventions and how to organize cloud formation nested stacks in a reasonable folder structure.

+This repo depicts a prototypical folder structure for 3 sample applications and a set of shared services to support them.
+It does not attempt to represent a fully-baked application folder structure for something complex like a NodeJs solution.
+It only represents the organization of the Cloudformation templates.

+The stacks represented here have been tested and do build successfully, however they represent bare-bones implementations of services, just to illustrate the principles of component-based stack composition.

+Style Guidelines displayed by this repo include the following:

 Naming Conventions
 * Folder names